-If someone is threatening to harm themselves, don’t leave them alone.
-Call 911 or, if you can do it safely, take them to the nearest emergency room.
-Try to keep the person calm, and get help from others.
+If someone is threatening to harm themselves, do not leave them alone.
+Call 988 or, if you can do it safely, take them to the nearest emergency room.
+Try to remain calm and confident to help the individual in crisis remain calm while you get help from others.

 Finding Support in Educational Settings

 Iowa has mental health professionals that can answer your questions or provide support for your child in educational setting.
 You can contact your district’s school counselor or you can contact the Iowa Area Education Staff who serve in your district.
 To contact AEA staff, click on the map.

 Iowa’s Mental Health Regions

 Iowa’s Mental Health and Disability Services (MHDS) Regions are the local entity responsible for administering Iowa’s community-based, person-centered mental health and disability services system.
 The MHDS Regions are responsible for:

 - Providing access to a full array of services including crisis services, inpatient and outpatient mental health services, and daily living supports.